Code-Institute-Submissions/Project-8/README.md

 #### Contact
 * Contact form for users who want to contact or leave an inquiry directly in the website .
 Task can be performed simply by filling and submiting the contact form
 * Placeholder for user guidance when filling the contact form.
 It enables easier user experience
 * More forms of contact paths are available in the footer.
-Once clicked, icons will show my Github, Linkedin, Instagram pages or trigger a call to my number once or to my email
+Once clicked, icons will redirect to my Github, Linkedin, Instagram pages or trigger a call to my number or to my email
 * Image, typography, icons, colors used to give friendly image and consistency in terms of design aspects throughout the website
 * copytight declared in the footer
-### Features left to implement
+## Features left to implement
-* Portfolio page will be added for continuous updates with different kind of projects completed in the future
+Portfolio page will be added for continuous updates with different kind of projects completed in the future
+# Technologies used
+* HTML5 - used to build the structure of the website
+* CSS3 - used to give design effect and style to the website.
+Also, media query used for responsive design function
+* Bootstrap 4.4 (https://getbootstrap.com) - used for easier structure and style for the website with responsive design for different media sizes
+* Google Fonts (https://fonts.google.com)  - used for different typographies for design effect
+* Font Awesome (https://fontawesome.com) - used for the social media and email icons in the footer
+* Flaticon (https://www.flaticon.com) -  used for the rest of colorful icons for the websites
+# Testing